AashishUpadhyay/SystemDesign/Robinhood/README.md

 ## Stock Management Service:

 - Stock management service maintains the data feeds received from exchange
-- The service maintains the data in a search index
+- The service maintains the data in a relational database.
+The records are indexed based on timestamp
-- The index is a time series data
+- The database can be partitioned based on timestamp.
+  - The feed receieved from the exchange in a single day is always maintained in afresh new table
+  - Everynight all data received in the given day is archived and stored in a new table that keeps records of the data received in a month
+  - Everymonth once all the data received in for the given month is archived and stored in a new table that keeps records of stock data received in a year
+- The latest information received for the stock is maintained in the cache
 - More instances of the service can be added to handle additional scale

 ## Stocks alerats